Florida Online Poker

 If the state does legalize online poker in FL, it will likely be the Florida Lottery that will serve as the regulating body.
 It has been cited to perform a similar function over mobile sports betting in past proposed bills.

-Sweepstakes online poker sites operate within states’ sweepstakes laws to provide poker players an alternative way to play online.
+Sweepstakes or social online poker sites operate within states’ sweepstakes laws to provide poker players an alternative way to play online.

 Sweepstakes online poker sites are unlike real-money sites in that users play the games using virtual currencies rather than cash.